jafari-mohammad-reza/distributed-observer/README.md

 ## TODOS:
-- [ ] Consume observer-logs and store in .log format
+- [ ] write a client for tests
-- [ ] implement SET command and index sharding
+- [ ] implement reverted index from document to value